The best HBO series

 Game of Thrones (2011-2019)

 It’s hard to overstate how influential HBO’s adaptation of George R.R.
 Martin’s A Song of Ice and Fire fantasy series was.
-Game of Thrones got the world excited about dragons and sword fights and set off a race for the next big fantasy epic that led to Netflix’s The Witcher and Amazon’s pending The Wheel of Time and The Lord of the Rings shows.
+Game of Thrones got the world excited about dragons and sword fights and set off a race for the next big fantasy epic that led to Netflix’s The Witcher and Amazon’s The Wheel of Time and upcoming The Lord of the Rings shows.

 The show started with fans of the books quietly waiting for those who hadn’t read them to experience the horrible fates Martin often wrote for his most noble characters.
 But the showrunners eventually faced the same frustration as readers when they ran out of material and Martin’s promises of more books never materialized.
 The result is that the later seasons fell off in quality, ending with an abrupt and unsatisfying finale.